jeffswartz/opentok-react-native-samples/BasicVideoChat/README.md

 4. Overwrite the installed OpenTok native SDK bundles:

   * Open the ~/.gradle/caches/modules-2/files-2.1/com.opentok.android/opentok-android-sdk/2.29.1 directory.
-Find the subdirectory that contains the `opentok-android-sdk-2.29.1.aar` file and replace it with the `opentok-android-sdk-2.30.0.aar` file from the Nightly build (rename it `opentok-android-sdk-2.29.1.aar` -- change 2.30.0 to 2.29.1).
+Find the subdirectory that contains the `opentok-android-sdk-2.29.1.aar` file and replace it with the `opentok-android-sdk-2.30.0.aar` file from the nightly build (rename it `opentok-android-sdk-2.29.1.aar` -- change 2.30.0 to 2.29.1).
 If there is another subdirectory of ~/.gradle/caches/modules-2/files-2.1/com.opentok.android/opentok-android-sdk/2.29.1 that contains a `opentok-android-sdk-2.29.1.pom` file, delete that subdirectory (although I don't know if this is necessary).

  * Open the ./ios/Pods/OTXCFramework directory in this BasicVideoChat sample.
-Replace the OpenTok.xcframework subdirectory with the OpenTok.xcframework directory from the
+Replace the OpenTok.xcframework subdirectory with the OpenTok.xcframework directory from the nightly build.

 5. In the App.js file, set the `apiKey`, `sessionId`, and `token` properties to your Vonage Video API key (project ID), a Vonage Video session ID, and a token for that session.